Skip to main content

 Making a decision

-If you are ready to make a decision on your company structure then please send us a message to confirm:
+If you are ready to make a decision on your company structure please do reach out to our Accounting Team via the pink Intercom chat icon in your Ember account, or email to [email protected], confirming:

 The details of the persons shares will be transferred from/to including: